yannickbohrer/React-Template-CLI/README.md

 - `rtc rename template OldTemplateName NewTemplateName`
 - `rtc history`

-#### Information
-- Providing file extensions in `--template=MyTemplate` flag, `remove template MyTemplate` or `rename template MyTemplate NewName` is optional.
-- The file extension (`.tsx`/..) cannot be changed through renaming a template file.\

 #### Flags:
 - `--css`: Dedicated css file for component will be generated at component location
 - `--template=CustomTemplate`: Use custom template for component generation.
 Not set: Standard template will be used
-- `--ts`: create .tsx component instead of (standard) .jsx.
+- `--ts`: Create .tsx component instead of (standard) .jsx.
 Test file (if generated) will adjust as well
 - `--test`: Generate test file along with component.
 Will use or create (if not existent) test dir at component location

 ### Important:
-- when adding a template file, the component name has to include the file name (without file extension) exactly
+- When adding a template file, the component name has to include the file name (without file extension) exactly
+- Providing file extensions in `--template=MyTemplate` flag, `remove template MyTemplate` or `rename template MyTemplate NewName` is optional.
+- The template file extension cannot be changed through renaming a template file.

 #### Assets Directory:
 ```bash